-(Gen 18:26) Andsaid, If I find in Sodom fifty righteous within the city, then I will spare all the place for their sakes.
+Gen 18:26 And Jehovah said, If I find in Sodom fifty righteous within the city, then I will spare all the place for their sakes.

-(Gen 18:29) And he spoke to him yet again, and said, Peradventure there shall be forty found there.
-And he said, I will not do it.
+Gen 18:29 And he spoke to Him yet again, and said, Peradventure there shall be forty found there.
+And He said, I will not do it.

-(Gen 18:30) And he said to him, Peradventure there shall thirty be found there.
-And he said, I will not do it.
+Gen 18:30 And he said to Him, Peradventure there shall thirty be found there.
+And He said, I will not do it.

-(Gen 18:31) And he said, Peradventure there shall be twenty found there.
-And he said, I will not destroy it.
+Gen 18:31 And he said, Peradventure there shall be twenty found there.
+And He said, I will not destroy it.

-(Gen 18:32) And he said, Peradventure ten shall be found there.
-And he said, I will not destroy it.
+Gen 18:32 And he said, Peradventure ten shall be found there.
+And He said, I will not destroy it.

 God Only Cares About Those Who Are Able to Obey His Words and Follow His Commands

-The passages above contain several key words: numbers.
+The passages above contain several key words: the numbers.
 First, Jehovah said that if He found fifty righteous within the city, then He would spare all the place, which is to say, He would not destroy the city.
 So were there, in fact, fifty righteous within Sodom?
 There were not.
 Soon after, what did Abraham say to God?
 He said, Peradventure there shall be forty found there?
 And God said, I will not do it.
 Next, Abraham said, Peradventure there shall thirty be found there?
 And God said, I will not do it.
 And peradventure twenty?
 I will not do it.
 Ten?
 I will not do it.
 Were there, in fact, ten righteous within the city?
 There were not ten—but there was one.
 And who was this one?
 It was Lot.
 At the time, there was but one righteous person in Sodom, but was God very stringent or exacting when it came to this number?
 No, He was not!
 And so when man kept asking, “What about forty?”
 “What about thirty?” until he got to “What about ten?”
 God said, “Even if there were only ten, I would not destroy the city; I would spare it, and forgive the other people besides these ten.”
-Ten would have been pitiable enough, but it turned out that, in fact, there was not even that number of righteous people in Sodom.
+If there were only ten, that would have been pitiful enough, but it turned out that, in fact, there was not even that number of righteous people in Sodom.
 You see, then, that in the eyes of God, the sin and evil of the city’s people were such that God had no choice but to destroy them.
 What did God mean when He said that He would not destroy the city if there were fifty righteous?
 These numbers were not important to God.
 What was important was whether or not the city contained the righteous that He wanted.
 If the city had but one righteous person, God would not allow them to come to harm due to His destruction of the city.
 What this means is that, regardless of whether or not God was going to destroy the city, and regardless of how many righteous were within it, to God this sinful city was cursed and execrable, and should be destroyed, should vanish from the eyes of God, while the righteous should remain.
-Regardless of the age, regardless of the stage of mankind’s development, the attitude of God does not change: He hates evil, and cares about the righteous in His eyes.
+Regardless of the era, regardless of the stage of mankind’s development, the attitude of God does not change: He hates evil, and cares about those who are righteous in His eyes.
 This clear attitude of God is also the true revelation of the substance of God.
 Because there was but one righteous person within the city, God hesitated no longer.
 The end result was that Sodom would inevitably be destroyed.
 What do you see in this?
 In that age, God would not destroy a city if there were fifty righteous within it, nor if there were ten, which means that God would decide to forgive and be tolerant toward mankind, or would do the work of guidance, because of a few people who were able to revere and worship Him.
-God places great stock in man’s righteous deeds, He places great stock in those who are able to worship Him, and He places great stock in those who are able to dobefore Him.
+God places great stock in man’s righteous deeds, He places great stock in those who are able to worship Him, and He places great stock in those who are able to do good deeds before Him.

 God Is Abundantly Merciful Toward Those Whom He Cares About, and Profoundly Wrathful Toward Those Whom He Detests and Rejects